 Do I have to buy right after clicking to give the blogger credit for the sale?

-Yes and no. The affiliate links don’t work the same on your phone as they do a desktop.
+Yes and no. The affiliate links don’t work the same on your phone as they do on a desktop.

 Do bloggers get everything for free?